wSedlacek/Lambda-Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- `.forEach()` runs a given callback on each element of an array `.map()` runs a callback expecting a return value to add to a newly generated array.

 2. What is the difference between a function and a method?

+- A method is simply a function that is part of a class defination or prototype.

 3. What is closure?

+- A closure is a function that stores it's local state then returns a function to access that local state and have it preserved after each call.

 4. Describe the four rules of the 'this' keyword.

+- Window/Global binding - When this is in the global scope it refers to the window or global element.
+- Implicit Binding - When a function is called as part of an object this will by default refer to the object the function was called on (what is to the left of the .)
+- New binding - When a constructor function is used this refers to the specific instance of that object.
+- Explicit binding - When using `.call()` `.apply()` `.bind()` this is defined as an argument.
+Other methods like those in `Array` also may have an optional this argument.

 5. Why do we need super() in an extended class?

+- `super()` refers to the overwritten function from the class we extended from, so in the constor calling `super(...arg)` would allow us to call the parent classes constor function to apply all attributes that may include.

 ## Project Set up